teleyinex/teleyinex.github.com/blog/_posts/2015-06-08-translating-pybossa.md

 people will add fake translations, but that's not an issue as the crowd will help to clean the bad ones and keep the best one.

-As I started working on it, I realized this could be very useful not only for me and PyBossa but also to anyone using the Gettext technology in their projects.
-Thus, I created a PyBossa template [project](https://github.com/PyBossa/app-translations) that anyone can re-use and adapt today to translate their own projects.
+As I started working on it, I realized this could be very useful not only for me and PYBOSSA but also to anyone using the Gettext technology in their projects.
+Thus, I created a PYBOSSA template [project](https://github.com/PYBOSSA/app-translations) that anyone can re-use and adapt today to translate their own projects.

 # The Translation Template Project

-The template can be used in any PyBossa server, so if you don't have one, don't hesitate and go to [Crowdcrafting](http://crowdcrafting.org) to create an account and start using it.
+The template can be used in any PYBOSSA server, so if you don't have one, don't hesitate and go to [Crowdcrafting](http://crowdcrafting.org) to create an account and start using it.

-The [ translation template ](https://github.com/PyBossa/app-translations) is very simple.
+The [ translation template ](https://github.com/PYBOSSA/app-translations) is very simple.
 It has been designed to have two phases:

 * The Translation: 3 people translate the same string.
 * The Voting: 5 people vote for the best translation of the 3 translations.